Image-Analysis-Hub/Icy-Cellpose/README.md

 ### The `pom.xml` file.

 The `pom` for Icy plugin is fairly standard.
-First it inherits from `parent-pom-plugin` that specifies a few default values used throughout the Icy application.
+First it inherits from `pom-icy` that specifies a few default values used throughout the Icy application.

 You want to edit the first section on the plugin information: